SinchanaGowda-0211/SinchanaGowda-0211/README.md

 #  About Me:
 👋 Hi there!
-I'm Sinchana H M<br><br>I’m an engineering student currently exploring the world of DevOps, cloud computing, and automation.<br><br>I love learning cutting-edge technologies and improving my problem-solving & coding skills through real world projects.
+I'm **Sinchana H M**, an Electronics & Communication Engineering undergraduate passionate about **VLSI, RTL Design, Digital Hardware, and Semiconductor Engineering**.

+I'm currently building a strong foundation in **Digital Logic Design and Verilog HDL**, with a focus on understanding how digital systems are designed and implemented at the RTL level.

 ## 🌐 Socials: